-Dr. Malcolm Finney is BUILD's Intercultural Innovation Coordinator, who offers expert insight on culturally-responsive mentoring approaches and intercultural (intergroup) communication.
+These in-person workshops offered by BUILD I Intercultural Innovation Coordinator, Dr. Jose Rodriguez, provide insights on culturally-responsive mentoring approaches and intercultural (intergroup) communication.
 The workshops, which were offered twice each semester, covered different methods to enhance mentors' and teachers' communication with students of diverse linguistic, cultural, and ethnic backgrounds, and to foster student success in the health-related research disciplines.
 These workshops can be brought to campuses or webinars.
 For more information contact the BUILD Research Enrichment Core.